 Just for old-time sake, I tried installing a PostScript driver.
 You won’t find one on the Adobe site so I downloaded the generic 64-bit Xerox driver (X-GPDWin_PS_x64_English) and set FILE: as the output device.
 It works but I am not too sure that I’ll ever really need it.
 The PDF export capabilities of most applications are good enough.

-I use SyncToy to back-up data and had to wait for version 2.1, which fixed some compatibility issues.
+I use SyncToy to back up data and had to wait for version 2.1, which fixed some compatibility issues.
 Regarding security: creating an emergency recovery disc proved to be remarkably easy in Windows 7.
-Just go the the backup control panel and use the ‘Create a system repair disc’ function.
+Just go to the backup control panel and use the ‘Create a system repair disc’ function.
 Do it as soon as you installed the OS.
-This is one of those things that don’t get done afterwards and at some point in time, you might desperately need such a disk.
+This is one of those things that don’t get done afterward and at some point in time, you might desperately need such a disk.

 Virtually all of my existing applications run fine.
 I did check the compatibility of all of them before doing the upgrade – especially because I went from a 32-bit OS to the 64-bit release.

-- Norton Anti-virus was the only incompatible app which required a payable upgrade.
-Fortunately Microsoft Security Essentials is free and seems to do a reasonable job according to the reviews I read.
+- Norton Anti-virus was the only incompatible app that required a payable upgrade.
+Fortunately, Microsoft Security Essentials is free and seems to do a reasonable job according to the reviews I read.